DENG-MIT/CRNN/README.md

 * Biomass pyrolysis kinetics for wildland fire modeling (to be announced)
 * Cell signaling pathways for quantitative modeling drug effects (to be announced)
 * Gene regulatory network (preliminary results in this repo)
-* Oscillations in yeast glycolysis which is a standard test case for biochemical dynamics inference (to be announced)
+* Oscillations in yeast glycolysis which is a standard test case for biochemical dynamics inference (preliminary results in this repo)
 * Systems with strong stiffness, you can find preliminary results on the Robertson's problem in this repo (preliminary results in this repo)

 Inside each folder, such as case1/2/3, you will find at least two Julia codes.
 One for traing and the other one for weight pruning.
 Those two files are basically identical, except that the weight pruning includes a function to pruning the CRNN weights to further encourage sparsity.